shogowada/json-rpc-2.0/README.md

 };

-// Advanced method takes a raw JSON-RPC request and returns a raw JSON-RPC response client
+// Advanced method takes a raw JSON-RPC request and returns a raw JSON-RPC response
+// It can also send an array of requests, in which case it returns an array of responses. client
   .requestAdvanced(jsonRPCRequest)
   .then((jsonRPCResponse: JSONRPCResponse) => {